suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 ## Learn more

 This app shows only some of the capabilities of the Conversational Language Understanding feature of the Language service.
 To learn more about what you can do with this service, see the [Conversational Language Understanding page](https://docs.microsoft.com/azure/cognitive-services/language-service/conversational-language-understanding/overview).

+### Review
+In this lab, you have created a language resource, a conversational Language Understanding App, intents, utterances, and entities, trained the model, deployed and tested it.

+## You have successfully completed this lab.